Project Ghana

 On June 12th, the Dr. Martin Luther King Jr MS in Asbury Park hosted the Steam Fair in which students used their creative skills to develop incredible science projects.

-On June 12th, the Dr Martin Luther King Junior Middle School in Asbury Park New Jersey hosted the Steam Fair in which students used their creative skills to develop incredible science projects.
+On June 12th, the Dr Martin Luther King Jr Middle School in Asbury Park New Jersey hosted the Steam Fair.
+Students used their creative skills to develop incredible science projects.

 Steam Fair